framiere/monitoring-demo/README.md

 You can consume your database changes and push them to kafka https://www.confluent.io/product/connectors/

-## Step 11 - Share your database tables as kafka table
+# 12. Share your database tables as kafka table

 Change Data Capture and [Kafka connect](https://kafka.apache.org/documentation/#connect) Look at the ecosystem : https://www.confluent.io/product/connectors/

-## Step 12 - Going even further with Kafka using KSQL
+# 13. Going even further with Kafka using KSQL

 __Note:__  Todo